 Boating accidents occur for various reasons, from manufacturing defects in a vessel to inebriated operators.
 Injured boaters should get in touch with us about investigating the injury.
 Whether you or a loved one suffered harm, you probably want to know what happened and why.
 You probably want to determine who is to blame and perhaps file a claim for compensation against the liable party.

-At Lugar Law PC, we can investigate boating accidents in Virginia.
+At Lugar Injury Law, we can investigate boating accidents in Virginia.
 We can handle accidents caused by:

 - Boat operator inattention

 - Inadequate lookout